 Think before you borrow, remembering the financial pitfall implicit in payday borrowing:

-- Payday Loans Are Very Expensive – High interest credit cards might charge borrowers an APR of 28 to 36%, but the average payday loan’s APR is commonly nearly 400%.
+- Payday Loans Are Very Expensive – High interest credit cards might charge borrowers an APR of 28 to 36%, but the average payday loan’s APR is commonly 398%.

-- Payday Loans Are Financial Quicksand – Many borrowers are unable to repay the loan when it is due, and they go deeper and deeper into debt.
+- Payday Loans Are Financial Quicksand – Many borrowers are unable to repay the loan in the typical two-week repayment period.
+When it is due, they must borrow or pay another round in fees, sinking them deeper and deeper into debt.

 - Some Payday Lenders Want the Right to Access Your Bank Account – They say it will save you the hassle of writing the commonly used post-dated check.
-But when the loan comes due and the funds aren’t in your account, the payday lender can make repeated attempts to withdraw the money, often resulting in multiple overdraft charges.
+But if the loan comes due and the funds aren’t in your account, the payday lender can make repeated attempts to withdraw the money, often resulting in multiple overdraft charges of $35 or more.

 - Payday Lenders Can Be Ruthless Debt Collectors – If you can’t repay the loan, prepare for a barrage of tactics that includes late-night calls from debt collectors.